Hacking-Lab/generator-hl-challenge/generators/app/templates/ubuntu-nginx-hl/opt/www/Readme.md

-# Alpine Linux NGINX Web Server
+# Ubuntu Linux NGINX Web Server
 ## Introduction
-This content is provided by a Alpine Linux nginx web server (docker) from the Hacking-Lab CTF system.
+This content ist provided by a Ubuntu Linux nginx web server (docker) from the Hacking-Lab CTF system.

 ## Service Specifications
 * with s6 startup handling in `/etc/cont-init.d/` and `/etc/services.d/<service>/run`